nirgeier/DevOps-Zero2Hero/Content/vim/README.md

 - `$` - End of line
 - `gg` - Start of file
 - `G` - End of file
+- `e` - Moves cursor forwards per word end

+**Tip:** You can add a number before a navigation command to move the cursor by that number of steps.
+For example, `5j` moves down 5 lines, and `3k` moves up 3 lines.

 ### Editing
 - `i` - Insert before cursor